When the Wheels Come Off

 VIEW THE FILM ON CEDA'S Facebook pages and on YouTube- https://youtu.be/FXY6KvjwbtY

 When the premiere of the film has finished it will be immediatly followed by a live Q+A session- https://youtu.be/zjaM-R7-nCw

-‘When The Wheels Come Off’ has been produced as part of CEDA’s ongoing partnership with Exeter Northcott Theatre and will be premiered online on Thursday 29 October as part of Unlocktoberfest.
-To be on the guest list of our watch party being held on 29 October, please register your details below to be updated.
+‘When The Wheels Come Off’ was produced as part of CEDA’s ongoing partnership with Exeter Northcott Theatre and premiered online on Thursday 29 October as part of Unlocktoberfest.

 The group worked together online to build a story around thoughts, feelings and ideas which they had started to discuss in workshops before lockdown.
 The drama starts with a news report about Rona, a wheelchair user who was isolated in her flat for over six weeks because the lift was broken.
 As part of the drama, Rona looks out of the window and the audience hears her thoughts which are voiced by Cherylee Houston.

 Actor Cherylee Houston said: “Lockdown has made us all on a level, a place where we can all get into the same virtual room; this for disabled people is very different in life away from COVID.
 I absolutely loved meeting and working with the CEDA team, it was great to be part of a film which was led by the group members’ ideas and experiences – CEDA are doing great work!
 I was keen to be part of the project for this very reason – often our stories are untold, and our everyday experiences ignored.
 It’s great when disabled people are allowed the space to advocate for themselves and tell our stories in our own words.
 That’s how life will change for us –change how we are included in society, to be allowed our proper place alongside everyone else.”